pb111/Inferential-Statistics-Project/README.md

 -	It is utilized to observe the interaction between the two factors and tests the effect of two factors at the same time.

+## Key terms and concepts

+### Sum of square between groups

+-	For the sum of the square between groups, we calculate the individual means of each group.
+-	Then we take the difference between data points from the individual mean for each group.
+-	Finally, we will take the sum of the square of difference for all the individual groups.

+### Sum of squares within group

+-	In order to get the sum of squares within a group, we calculate the grand mean for all groups and then take the deviation from the individual group.
+-	The sum of all groups will be done after the square of the deviation.

+### F-ratio

+-	To calculate the F-ratio, the sum of the squares between groups will be divided by the sum of the square within a group.

+### Degree of freedom

+-	To calculate the degree of freedom between the sums of the squares group, we will subtract one from the number of groups.
+-	The sum of the square within the group’s degree of freedom will be calculated by subtracting the number of groups from the total observation.

 ===============================================================================